The December Traffic Bump: How to Prep Your Blog This Year

 Here’s what to look for when you look at posts ranking higher than you:

 - Is the post/page title more engaging or interesting than yours?
-Improve your title using the Coschedule Headline Analyzer.
+Ask ChatGPT to suggest 3-5 new titles that might be more click-worthy but still include your keyword.

 - Look at their blog post structure (this is super easy if they have a table of contents; otherwise, you’ll need to scan down the page to check their headers) – do they have any sections/topics that you don’t?
 Add those sections if they make sense for your content.